isahalim/Embodied-XAI-Is-All-You-Need/README.md

-# Embodied XAI Planner Is All You Need
+# Embodied XAI Is All You Need

 **Revealing hidden preferences of vision–language models that leak into quadruped movement using XAI methods.**